-- Kick-scooters should be ridden on the pavement, footpath or segregated cycle lane, and not the main road.
+- Kick-scooters should be ridden on the pavement, footpath or segregated cycle lane, and not a busy main road.
 As kick-scooters have no mechanical propulsion, they are slower and it would be dangerous to share the space on the road with motorised vehicles.

 - Kick-scooters should be ridden on the pavement or footpath BUT do not have right of way on the pavement or footpath.
 Scooter-riders should always be prepared to stop or slow down to give way to pedestrians.
 If an accident were to occur, there may be legal implications on the scooter-rider, as pedestrians always have right of way.

 - Kick-scooters should be ridden with caution.
 Any careless or dangerous riding (anywhere) that causes injury to another person could be liable to prosecution under the Offenses Against the Persons Act 1861.

 Read more about the scoot commute in the journal:

 Five unexpected outcomes after a year of the scoot commute.